kendrickhn/codecademy/INSIGHTS.md

-# CoolTShirts Marketing Attribution Report
+# II.
+CoolTShirts Marketing Attribution Report

 This report analyzes user behavior on CoolTShirts' website to evaluate the performance of different marketing campaigns.
 The goal is to determine which campaigns contribute most to user engagement and conversions, using both **first-touch** and **last-touch** attribution models.

 ---

-## Campaign & Source Overview
+## 1. Campaign & Source Overview

 **Query:**